Does life insurance cover the coronavirus (COVID-19)?

 A: As long as you were honest in the application process about health, travel and pre-existing conditions, yes, term life insurance policies sold by Haven Life cover death from the coronavirus.

-Coverage eligibility for life insurance applicants with confirmed travel plans to State Department Level 3 or 4 countries (which currently includes all countries) may be postponed and require a 30-day waiting period after they return to the U.S. Once the 30 days have passed, individuals may reapply.
+Coverage eligibility for life insurance applicants with confirmed travel plans to State Department Level 3 or 4 countries (which currently includes all countries) will be postponed and require a 30-day waiting period after they return to the U.S. Once the 30 days have passed, individuals may reapply.
 This waiting period and applicable countries may change as we learn more.
 Additionally, if you have recently returned from international travel with an illness or respiratory infection, then a decision on coverage eligibility would be postponed until after the 30-day waiting period.

 If you would like specific questions answered regarding your travel plans and if there will be a waiting period, our customer success team is happy to assist.